dr-jts/recipes/veg/veg-baked.md

 c.
 Spread on large baking sheet.
 Brush with olive oil.
 Bake 15 minutes or until bottom of broccoli is dark brown.
 Flip and cook 5 minutes or until crisp-tender.
 d.
 Remove from oven and pour maple sauce over broccoli in pan.
 Sauce will sizzle  Roll broccoli in sauce.
 Transfer to platter.
 Pour sauce over top.
 Sprinkle with cashews.

-Oven baked broccoli with maple syrup glaze
+## Oven baked Broccoli with Maple Syrup glaze
 Makes 4-6 servings

-Ingredients:
-1 pound broccoli florets
+* 1 pound broccoli florets
-1 chopped garlic clove
+* 1 chopped garlic clove
-1/4 cup olive oil
+* 1/4 cup olive oil
-1/2 lemon, juiced
+* 1/2 lemon, juiced
-1 tablespoon maple syrup
+* 1 tablespoon maple syrup
-Pinch of chili powder
+* Pinch of chili powder
-1 teaspoon salt, to taste
+* 1 teaspoon salt, to taste
-1/2 teaspoon pepper, to taste
+* 1/2 teaspoon pepper, to taste

-Directions:
-Preheat the oven to 375 degrees F.
+1. Preheat the oven to 375 degrees F.
-In a bowl, mix together olive oil, lemon juice, syrup, chili powder, salt, pepper and garlic until well combined.
-Add the broccoli and toss until evenly coated.
+2. In a bowl, mix together olive oil, lemon juice, syrup, chili powder, salt, pepper and garlic until well combined.
+1. Add the broccoli and toss until evenly coated.
 Spread broccoli out onto a baking sheet.
-Bake for about 15 minutes, until broccoli is caramelized on top.
+2. Bake for about 15 minutes, until broccoli is caramelized on top.

-Roast broccoli and blue‑cheese bake
+## Roast broccoli and blue‑cheese bake
 A quick and comforting dish that balances the sharp and salty flavours of the blue cheese with fruity and nutty parmesan.

 Serves 3-4

-350g penne
+* 350g penne
-250g roasted broccoli
+* 250g roasted broccoli
-100g blue cheese
+* 100g blue cheese
-50g breadcrumbs
+* 50g breadcrumbs
-50g parmesan
+* 50g parmesan

 For the sauce
-50g butter
+* 50g butter
-40g plain flour
+* 40g plain flour
-400ml milk
+* 400ml milk
-150g stilton or other blue cheese
+* 150g stilton or other blue cheese
-1 tbsp dijon mustard
+* 1 tbsp dijon mustard
-Salt and black pepper
+* Salt and black pepper

-Boil the pasta with a pinch of salt until al dente.
+1. Boil the pasta with a pinch of salt until al dente.
 Meanwhile, make the sauce.
-Put the butter in a heavy-based pan and heat it gently until it foams and starts to lightly brown.
+1. Put the butter in a heavy-based pan and heat it gently until it foams and starts to lightly brown.
 Pour the flour in and stir to form a light-brown roux.
 Cook the flour for a minute or so, then add the milk.
 Whisk well to incorporate and bring to a simmer.
 The sauce will look a little lumpy, but as the milk comes up to temperature the sauce will come together to create a rich base.
-Once the sauce has thickened, stir in the blue cheese, dijon mustard, salt and pepper, then allow the cheese to melt in.
+1. Once the sauce has thickened, stir in the blue cheese, dijon mustard, salt and pepper, then allow the cheese to melt in.
 Taste and adjust the seasoning, if needed.
-Preheat the oven to 350F.
+1. Preheat the oven to 350F.
 Drain the pasta, then add it to the pan with the blue-cheese sauce.
 Give it a thorough mix and then fold in the roasted broccoli.
 Transfer this into a ceramic roasting dish, crumble with the remaining blue cheese, sprinkle with the breadcrumbs and grate the parmesan on top.
-Place in the oven for 25-30 minutes, until the top is golden brown.
+1. Place in the oven for 25-30 minutes, until the top is golden brown.
 Serve with a light leafy salad.

 ## Roasted Broccoli Grilled Cheese
-160g mature cheddar, sliced
+* 160g mature cheddar, sliced
-4 slices of good quality white bread, such as sourdough 100g roasted broccoli
+* 4 slices of good quality white bread, such as sourdough
+* 100g roasted broccoli
-A good pinch of black pepper
+* A good pinch of black pepper
-A splash of Worcestershire sauce
+* A splash of Worcestershire sauce
-50g butter
+* 50g butter

-Divide the cheese equally between two pieces of bread.
-Roughly chop the roast broccoli and arrange it on top of the cheese.
-Season with pepper and a splash of Worcestershire sauce.
-Top the sandwiches with the two remaining slices of bread.
+1. Divide the cheese equally between two pieces of bread.
+2. Roughly chop the roast broccoli and arrange it on top of the cheese.
+3. Season with pepper and a splash of Worcestershire sauce.
+4. Top the sandwiches with the two remaining slices of bread.
-Spread the top and bottom of the sandwiches evenly with the butter.
-Fry the sammies on both sides
+5. Spread the top and bottom of the sandwiches evenly with the butter.
+6. Fry the sammies on both sides

 ## Roasted Cauliflower with Garlic

-Ingredients
-1 large head cauliflower separated into florets
+* 1 large head cauliflower separated into florets
-3-4 cloves minced garlic
+* 3-4 cloves minced garlic
-4 tablespoons olive oil
+* 4 tablespoons olive oil
-Salt and pepper to taste
+* Salt and pepper to taste

-Instructions
-Preheat the oven to 400 degrees F. Line a baking sheet with aluminum foil (optional), and set aside.
+1. Preheat the oven to 400 degrees F.
+2. Line a baking sheet with aluminum foil (optional), and set aside.
-Combine florets, garlic, olive oil and salt & pepper in a large bowl and stir until the Cauliflower is fully coated in oil and garlic.
-Transfer to a baking sheet or a glass baking dish.
+1. Combine florets, garlic, olive oil and salt & pepper in a large bowl and stir until the Cauliflower is fully coated in oil and garlic.
+2. Transfer to a baking sheet or a glass baking dish.
-Bake uncovered for 25-30 minutes, flipping halfway, or until the cauliflower is tender.
+1. Bake uncovered for 25-30 minutes, flipping halfway, or until the cauliflower is tender.

-Creamy Sriracha Dipping Sauce
+**Creamy Sriracha Dipping Sauce**
 Whisk 1/2 cup mayo (or ranch dressing), 1/2 cup sour-cream, 2 tablespoons sriracha, 1 teaspoon lime juice.

 ## Cheesy Cauliflower Bake